Common Terminology Used in Factoring

 Funding Period: This is the time period that begins when the factor purchases an invoice and ends when the Account Debtor pays the invoice.

-Rebate: The invoice balance, fewer fees, that is deposited into a client’s account when the invoice is paid.
+Rebate: The invoice balance, less fees, that is deposited into a client’s account when the invoice is paid.

 Factoring Agreement: The agreement between a client and the factor.
 It will cover all aspects of the program including fees, advance rates, credit limits, and other details.